Physiotherapy in Calgary

-What Types of Treatments/Interventions Does a Physiotherapist Use?
+What Types of Treatments/Interventions Does a Physiotherapist with Momentum Health Use?

 Soft Tissue Mobilization

-Soft tissue mobilization or therapeutic massage may be a part of your physiotherapy treatment to relax your tight muscles, relieve pain and reduce swelling.
+Soft tissue mobilization or therapeutic massage may be a part of your physiotherapy treatment to release tight muscles, relieve pain and reduce swelling.

-A technology that introduces intense, short energy waves travelling faster than sound into the body to create a cascade of beneficial events including the promotoion of tissue healing, breakdown of calcification and tissue adhesions, decrease of pain and increase of function.
+A technology that introduces intense, short energy waves travelling faster than sound into the body to create a healing cascade, the promotion of tissue healing, breakdown of calcification and tissue adhesions, decrease of pain and increase of function.
 Shockwave is especially beneficial for the following conditions:

 - Plantar fasciitis (with or without heel spur)